TV makers are finally thinking outside the box at CES 2019

 As astronomically large as these sets may seem to some, the modular nature of Samsung's panels will give you a lot of leeway as to the actual size of your television.
 Why not a 40-inch set when half-watching Youtube videos, and an 75-inch set for big sports matches or 4K films?

-Samsung's Wall and Window may not have confirmed release dates, but are likely only a year or so away from release – while LG's rollable OLED is set to hit the market in the second half of 2019.
+Samsung's new Wall and Window sizes may not have confirmed release dates, but will likely join the existing 146-inch model in the coming year or so – while LG's rollable OLED is set to hit the market in the second half of 2019.
 These technologies are imminent, and could truly shake up our expectations of what a television should be.

 Thank you, next